graysonkent/graysonkent.github.io/_posts/2017-05-03-using-google-analytics-to-track-the-impact-of-your-worm.md

 ```

-That just made my day.
-What's next?
-Using Google Analytics to track your phishing campaign that is a website on Google Cloud attacking Gmail users?
+That made my day.
+What’s next?
+Using Google Analytics to track your phishing campaign that is a website on Google Cloud?

-If you are interested, [here](https://hastebin.com/gubegaqusi.xml) is an  archive of one of their files.
+[Here](https://hastebin.com/gubegaqusi.xml) is an  archive of one of their files if you want to read more of it.
 They even leave the comments from the Google API example guide.

 It makes you wonder how much damage a more experienced dev could have done.